StefAm21/micolet-test/README.md

 In order to run locally, follow this steps in your terminal:

 1. Clone the repository to your computer
-  - Using SSH: `git clone git@github.com:StefAm21/dataprop-assigment.git`
+  - Using SSH: `git clone git@github.com:StefAm21/micolet-test.git`
-  - Using GitHub CLI: `gh repo clone StefAm21/dataprop-assigment`
+  - Using GitHub CLI: `gh repo clone StefAm21/micolet-test`

-2. Jump into the project folder: `cd dataprop-assigment`
+2. Jump into the project folder: `cd micolet-test`

 3. Run the setup configuration:
   - Install all gems: `bundle install`